princeton-nlp/DensePhrases/README.md

 # Running config.sh will set the following three environment variables:
 # DATA_DIR: for datasets (including 'kilt', 'open-qa', 'single-qa', 'truecase', 'wikidump')
 # SAVE_DIR: for pre-trained models or index; new models and index will also be saved here
-# CACHE_DIR: for cache files from huggingface transformers
+# CACHE_DIR: for cache files from Huggingface Transformers
 source config.sh
 ```
 To download the resources described below, you can use `download.sh` as follows: